reid-harrison/aws-amplify-tools-vscode/docs/media/angular_guide.md

 $ awsmobile init
 $ awsmobile user-signin enable
 $ awsmobile user-files enable
-$ awsmobile push # Update your backend
+$ awsmobile push # Updates your backend
 ```

 After creating your backend, the configuration file is copied to `/awsmobilejs/#current-backend-info/aws-exports.js`, and the source folder you have identified in the `awmobile init` command.